sharkdp/bat/README.md

 well as in newer versions of bash.
 On earlier versions of Windows, you can use [Cmder](http://cmder.net/), which includes [ConEmu](https://conemu.github.io/).

-**Note:** Old versions of `less` do not correctly interpret colors on Windows, to fix this you can add optional unix tools to path when installing Git.
+**Note:** Old versions of `less` do not correctly interpret colors on Windows.
+To fix this, you can add the optional Unix tools to your PATH when installing Git.
 If you don’t have any other pagers installed, you can disable paging entirely by passing `--paging=never` or by setting `BAT_PAGER` to an empty string.

 ### Cygwin